SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Validate_Connectors.md

 - Impact: The DataMiner Agent can only be upgraded when there are no non-supported connectors left on the system.

-- Corrective Action: Remove non-supported connectors before upgrading DataMiner.
+- Corrective action: Remove non-supported connectors before upgrading DataMiner.